dmitriz/webpack-wish-list/README.md

 ## Dear [Webpack](https://webpack.github.io/),
 I know you are very powerful but when people meet you first time, they may feel frustrated.
-Here is my wish list, how you could make their experience better.
+Here is my wish list, how you could make our experience better and more fun.

 ## On empty ~~stomach~~ directory
 Running